ii-lk/ii_LedArray/README.md

 - [`Blur Color Loop`](examples/ledarray_09_BlurColorLoop.ino) - Applies a blurring effect in a loop.
 - [`Multi Strips`](examples/ledarray_10_MultiStrips.ino) - Manages multiple LED strips at once.
 - [`Multi Functions`](examples/ledarray_11_MultiFunctions.ino) - Combines several functions to create complex effects.

-Feel free to download these sketches, try them out, and modify them to suit your project needs.
-For more information about each example, refer to the comments within the sketches themselves.

 ## Contributing